The Orphanage (2007 film): Remake

 In 2007, New Line Cinema bought the rights to produce an English-language remake with Guillermo del Toro as producer.
 On remakes, director Bayona noted that "The Americans have all the money in the world but can't do anything, while we can do whatever we want but don't have the money" and "The American industry doesn't take chances, that's why they make remakes of movies that were already big hits".
 On August 4, 2009, Larry Fessenden was announced as the director of the American remake.

 Fessenden later announced that he would not be involved with directing the remake, stating "Working on the script with Guillermo was a very exciting experience, but then I got into a casting miasma and that's where the thing is; I think they're gonna do it another way, actually.
 So I think I'm out of it.
 Hopefully they'll still use my script, but I'm not sure I'm directing it anymore".
 In January 2010, Mark Pellington replaced Larry Fessenden as director of the project.

 On August 5, 2011, Guillermo del Toro stated that the remake would reflect his original vision for the film, and that it had been planned even when the first version was in production.
 "Even when we produced the Spanish movie, I had intended to remake it because we had a very different screenplay that, because of money and time, got turned into the movie you saw – which is great, but there was this other structure for the original script that I wanted to try.
 So even before we shot the first film it was an economic decision, a pre-existing creative decision, to change it."
 Del Toro also praised the new film's director.
 "We have Mark Pellington attached as director – I'm a big fan of his The Mothman Prophecies and his video work – and we are out to actors, so we're hoping to get things going soon."

 On August 30, 2011, it was reported that American actress Amy Adams was in talks to star as Laura, the main character, who was played by Belén Rueda in the original film.
 It was also stated that the current incarnation of the remake screenplay had been written by Larry Fessenden and Sergio G. Sánchez, the sole writer of the original film.

+By August 2021, Fessenden said that once he left, the project was shelved indefinitely.
+He added that "...the clock just ran out.
+I couldn’t land an actress of the caliber they had hoped for."